pravallika23154/CS3/README.md

 # node-keylogger
-Simple node.js linux only(for now) keylogger using events.
+Simple node.js linux only(for now) keylogger using event

-It's working exactly as: https://github.com/Bornholm/node-keyboard

-I just rewrote it as simple as possible without requiring any modules and using fs.createReadStream instead of fs.open.

 Install
 -------